A Boy Like You

 Illustrator: Kayla Harren

-Kayla Harren is the author and illustrator of Mary Had a Little Lizard, and the illustrator of a number of other projects, including Hannah's Tall Order and The Boy Who Grew a Forest: The True Story of Jadav Payeng.
+Kayla Harren’s children’s books include The Boy Who Grew a Forest: The True Story of Jadav Payeng.
 She lives in St. Paul, Minnesota.

 - Beginning of text